 Getting enough Vitamin D

-Make sure your not Vitamin D deficient by taking a good quality, easily absorbable Vitamin D supplement
+Make sure you're not Vitamin D deficient by taking a good quality, easily absorbable Vitamin D supplement.